Top 4 Highest Paying Specialties - For Nurse Practitioners

 If you want to be a “jack of all trades” type of NP, the FNP-BC (Family Nurse Practitioner-Board Certified) designation allows you the most flexibility to work within a healthcare setting, or to open your own practice.
 These NPs work in a similar way to family doctors.
 Most often, they work in hospitals, medical offices, or clinics, but some have their own practices.
 They diagnose and treat patients, provide wellness check-ups, prescribe medication, and more.

-Salary outlook: The average nurse practitioner salary was $100,910 per year as of May 2016, according to the Bureau of Labor Statistics.
+Salary outlook: The average nurse practitioner salary was $94,081 per year according to PayScale.

 Adult-Gerontology Primary Care Nurse Practitioner